lschunk/Leeb_hardness/analysis/scripts/IE-leeb_1_Import_xlsx.md

 analysis.
 The script will:

-1. Reads in the original xlsx file and organises the data
+1. Read in the original xlsx file and organise the data
 2. Write an XLSX-file and save an R object ready for further analysis in R